-The 40,700 ton Silver Muse, launched in April this year, is the ninth addition to the fleet (five offering conventional itineraries and four providing luxury expedition cruises).
+The 40,700-ton Silver Muse, launched in April of 2017, is the ninth addition to the fleet (five offering conventional itineraries and four providing luxury expedition cruises).

-Working for a family firm makes all the difference to the staff, many of whom have been with Silversea for years (and from talking to a number of them, it’s clear that Muse was a plum assignment).
+Working for a family firm makes all the difference to the staff, many of whom have been with Silversea for years.
+From talking to a number of them, it’s clear that Silver Muse was a plum assignment.
 It makes a lot of difference to the ship, too.
-Silversea’s vessels are not designed by committee, they’re designed by people.
-And not just people but Italians, who combine their innate sense of style with a love of cruising at its very best.
+Silversea’s vessels are not designed by committee; they’re designed by people.
+And not just people but Italian people, who combine their innate sense of style with a love of cruising at its very best.